LucasDiogo96/S.O.L.I.D/README.md

 This principle says:

-`A class should have one and only one reason to change`
+`A class should have one and only one reason to change.`

-It means that a class must only be responsible for one context, that is, one thing and what isn't of its context will be out of the class.
+It means that a class must only be responsible for one context, that is, one thing, and what isn't of its context will be out of the class.

 Below there is an example where we have more thant one responsability for our class.